Health Benefits of Beeswax

 In the health and beauty industry beeswax products are very popular.

-Creams, lotions, soaps and even products as lipsticks contain beeswax as a base.
-As bee wax is a natural product with non-allergic properties and is very kind to the skin, it is ideal to be used directly on the skin and therefore part of many skin care products.
+Creams, lotions, soaps, and even products such as lipsticks contain beeswax as a base.
+As beeswax is a natural product with non-allergic properties and is very kind to the skin, it is ideal to be used directly on the skin and therefore part of many skincare products.

-Even sensitive skin types hardly have problems as redness or irritated skin after using products with beeswax.
+Even sensitive skin types hardly have problems like redness or irritated skin after using products with beeswax.

 Some heat packs contain bee wax to relax joints or to treat complaints as inflammations or muscle pains.

-In ancient times, people also used beeswax as filling for holes in their teeth.
+In ancient times, people also used beeswax as a filling for holes in their teeth.

 It also has anti-inflammatory properties and antioxidant qualities that can benefit the body6.

-If you would like to make your own products that contain bee wax you will find plenty of recipes online.
+If you would like to make your own products that contain beeswax you will find plenty of recipes online.
 Local pharmacies and drug stores often sell beeswax as a raw product.